-Japanese bronze vase with two rats feasting on a pomegranate, signed in a rectangular silver tablet Meiji Kanoe-ne shunjitsu, Higashi bi oka fujo nishi, Hasegawa Issei saku 明治庚子春日, 東備岡府城西, 長谷川一清作, Meiji Period (made by Hasegawa Issei, resident to the west of Okayama Castle, in East Bizen Okayama prefecture, on a spring day in the year 1900).
+Japanese bronze vase finely inlaid with two rats feasting on a pomegranate, worked in silver, shakudo and copper signed in a rectangular silver tablet Meiji Kanoe-ne shunjitsu, Higashi bi oka fujo nishi, Hasegawa Issei saku 明治庚子春日, 東備岡府城西, 長谷川一清作 (made by Hasegawa Issei, resident to the west of Okayama Castle, in East Bizen Okayama prefecture, on a spring day in the year 1900).

 Chukin hanaike, Hasegawa Issei saku, Meiji sanjuu-san-nen saku 鋳金花生,